 An outline of an employer's obligations to pay statutory payments such as Statutory Sick Pay (SSP), Statutory Maternity Pay (SMP), Statutory Paternity Pay (SPP) and Shared Parental Pay (ShPP).
 As the scheme payments are statutory, it is important that rules are adhered to.
-If you are an employer in the Berkshire area we, at WoodWhite Accountants Ltd, can provide you with assistance or any additional information required.
+If you are an employer in the Reading area we, at WoodWhite Accountants Ltd, can provide you with assistance or any additional information required.

 Statutory Sick Pay (SSP), Statutory Maternity Pay (SMP), Statutory Paternity Pay (SPP) and Shared Parental Pay (ShPP) are important regulations to understand as they enforce minimum legal requirements on employers.
 Each operates in a different way.